Remote Working – 3: But what’s in it for my company?

-Well, fear not as we have one blog post left, and we’re going to use it to look at the impact remote working has on a business’s performance.
-We’re going to focus of some key business metrics that help dictate overall performance; productivity, engagement and expense.
+Well, fear not as we have one blog post remaining, and we’re going to use it to look at the impact remote working has on a business’s performance.
+We’re going to focus of some key business metrics that help dictate overall performance; productivity, engagement, and expense.

 Remote workers are more productive